informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

    [s]ave <fileName>: save the actual configuration in text file <fileName>
    ...
 ```
-Regarding the `parse` method of the `SaveCommand` class, the `save` command
+Regarding the `parse` method of the `SaveCommand` class, the simplest way to
-could be implemented without parameters, the name of the file to be used being stored
+implement a `save` command would be without parameters, the name of the file to be
-in a constant attribute of the `LoadCommand` class, allowing only a single saved file,
+used being ``hardwired'', i.e. stored in a constant attribute of the `SaveCommand`
+class, allowing only one game state to be saved at any one time.
+Alternatively,
-or it could be implemented with one `String` parameter: the file name.
-As can be
+the `save` command could be implemented with one `String` parameter: the file name.
-seen from the output of the `help` command, in this assignment you must
+As can be seen from the output of the `help` command, in this assignment you must
-implement the `save` command with a file-name parameter so the `parse` method of
+implement the `save` command with a file-name parameter, so the `parse` method of
 `SaveCommand` will have to deal with this parameter.

 [^3]: Which class should be responsible for opening the input character stream is a